jasminemathieu/LAMP-Stack/README.md

 2. Firewall Configuration:
   - Confirm that firewall services are available on ports 80 (HTTP) and 443 (HTTPS).
   - Use the following commands:
-After Apache was successfully installed and turned on, I ensured firewall services on ports 80 and 443 were available by running the following commands:

 #
     firewall-cmd --permanent --add-service=http
     firewall-cmd --permanent --add-service=https